Difficulty

 • oval/flat-top, 1" x 1.25"

-Sherwood tends to take longer than usual to start producing, especially if you are waiting for a heavy crop (7-10 years), and this seems to be a problem in wet and dry climates (rather than just wet).
+Sherwood tends to take longer than usual to start producing, especially if you are waiting for a heavy crop (7-10 years), and this seems to be a problem in both wet and dry climates (rather than just wet).
 Sherwood is well-liked in the western half of the US.
 I have only seen one report from the east, and it was poor.

 Sihong